 The Importance of Counselling for Carers

-When you fly the flight attendant instructs you to “put your oxygen mask on first,” before helping others.
+When you board a plane the flight attendant instructs you to “put your oxygen mask on first,” before helping others.
 This is because if you run out of oxygen yourself, you can’t help anyone else with their oxygen mask.
 Likewise, you can’t help others for very long if you don’t take care of yourself first.
 Counselling for carers is not a ‘luxury’- it is vitally important means of support that helps to ensure your own wellbeing and that your mental health is kept in check.

 Caring for another person can be due to all manner of reasons from health to finances and everything in between.
 Carers can be any age and be full time, part time or intermittent.
 Some people find themselves needing to care for a spouse in illness or old age, whilst some children have to care for their parents, grandparents or siblings.
 Some parents might need to care for children who are physically or emotionally dependent on them well into old age, whilst others might find themselves providing emotional care for individuals whose family are hostile about their gender, sexuality or partner.

 Currently there are 6.5million caregivers in the UK (1 in 8 people) and this is thought to rise by 40% by 2037.
-One thing that all carers have in common, is the reality that their well being and needs are hugely compromised in favour of the person/s they are caring for.
+One thing that all carers have in common, is the reality that their well-being and needs are hugely compromised in favour of the person/s they are caring for.

 When you talk to a counsellor you will get the chance to explore your feelings, including your relationship with the person you care for.
 Counselling for carers offers a supportive, safe and confidential environment to vent any feelings, or grievances, and to develop coping strategies for you.
 When you speak with a counsellor it is confidential – and what is discussed stays in the room and not shared elsewhere.
 Counselling provides carers with an opportunity to share thoughts and fears with a non-judgmental professional who in turn will offer acceptance and empathy.